gmtsciencedev/scitq/docs/install.md

 ## Define a storage component

 If your tasks generate some kind of data output, which is very likely this is the last mandatory step of the install.
-With current scitq version, you have two choices: [S3](specific.md#aws-or-others-s3) or [NFS](specific.md#using-nfs).
-S3 is recommanded, it is cheaper and does not have NFS bottleneck issue, but if you have a nice NFS (with a generous bandwidth and low latency disks), it is perfectly fine.
+With current scitq version, you will need to setup the storage component with `rclone` using `rclone --config /etc/rclone.conf config`, see https://rclone.org/docs/ for details.
+The `--config /etc/rclone.conf` option which is not standard is because scitq uses a central configuration which is not rclone default (you can otherwise copy rclone generated configuration from the default `~/.config/rclone/rclone.conf` to `/etc/rclone.conf`).
+[NFS](specific.md#using-nfs) is no more recommanded due to bottleneck issue and permission trouble.

 In case you have specific docker images that you would want to use, configure a [private registry](specific.md#docker-private-image-registry-management).